 In our introduction we gave a general outline of what we mean by genre.
-Here we define our interpretation in more detail.
+Here we define our interpretation in more detail, give several examples and compare our definition with previous definitions from related research.

 2.1 What is genre?